 According to a study by SEMRush, 53% of digital marketing specialists say that guest blogging (or guest posting) is in fact the most effective way to build a backlink profile.

 Guest blogging is such a popular SEO tactic because websites that accept guest posts usually allow authors to link back to their own content or resources, as long as it makes sense for the reader.
 The link is usually placed in the body of the article, or in the author's bio.

 Oftentimes, blog editors place a no-follow tag on links from guest authors.
 In the past, that was seen as a "lower-value" backlink because it didn't carry any authority.
 With relatively recent updates, Google has made it public that even "no-follow" backlinks are seen as signals by their ranking algorithm.

 Important: Don't try to overdo it with guest blogging for the sake of building backlinks.
 If you ignore content quality and user experience, you'll most likely end up hurting your SEO performance and ultimately your reputation.
-Write to educate and entertain your readers and you'll see positive results.
+You could opt to hire guest posting services however the most important thing is to write to educate and entertain your readers and you'll see positive results.

 Top Tools for Guest Blogging

 - HubSpot CRM